-Type of report the auditors issued on whether the financial statements audited were prepared in accordance with U.S. GAAP: Unmodified Internal control over financial reporting: Material weakness(es) identified? yes X no Significant deficiency(ies) identified? yes X none reported Noncompliance material to financial statements noted? yes X no Federal Awards Internal control over major federal programs: Material weakness(es) identified? yes X no Significant deficiency(ies) identified? yes X none reported Type of auditors' report issued on compliance for l ype of auditors' report issued on compliance for major federal programs: Unmodified Unmodified major federal programs: Unmodified major federal programs: Any audit findings disclosed that are required Unmodified X no

-Identification of major program:

-Bermuda Institute of Ocean Sciences (BIOS), Inc.'s major program is the research and development cluster.
-Accordingly, all grants and programs listed on the schedule of expenditures of federal awards are considered part of the research and development cluster.
-BIOS has no other federal programs.

-Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
-X yes no

-Section II - Financial Statement Findings

-During our audit, we noted no material findings for the year ended December 31, 2022.

-Section III - Federal Award Findings and Questioned Costs
+Financial Statements Type of report the auditors issued on whether the financial statements audited were prepared in accordance with U.S. GAAP: Unmodified Internal control over financial reporting: Material weakness(es) identified?
+Significant deficiency(ies) identified? yes yes X no X none reported Noncompliance material to financial statements noted? yes X no Federal Awards Internal control over major federal programs: Material weakness(es) identified?
+Significant deficiency(ies) identified?
+Type of auditors' report issued on compliance for major federal programs: yes yes Unmodified X no X none reported Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? yes X no Identification of major program: Bermuda Institute of Ocean Sciences (BIOS), Inc.'s development cluster.
+Accordingly, all grants and expenditures of federal awards are considered part of BIOS has no other federal programs. programs list ed on the schedule of Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
+X_yes no Section II - Financial Statement Findings During our audit, we noted no material findings for the y ear ended Dec ember 31, 2023.
+Section III - Federal Award Findings and Questioned Cost s disallowed.

-During our audit, we noted no material instances of non-compliance and none of the costs reported in the federal financially assisted programs are questioned or recommended to be disallowed.
+During our audit, we noted no material instances of non-compliance and none of the costs reported in the federal financially assisted programs are questioned or recommended to be